Gallagher (comedian): Conflict with brother

-In the early 1990s, Gallagher's younger brother Ron asked him for permission to perform shows using Gallagher's trademark Sledge-O-Matic routine.
-Leo granted his permission on the condition that Ron, who shared a strong likeness to Leo, and his manager clarified in promotional materials that it was Ron Gallagher, not Leo Gallagher, who was performing.
+In the early 1990s, Gallagher's younger brother Ron, who shared a strong likeness to Leo, asked him for permission to perform shows using Gallagher's trademark Sledge-O-Matic routine.
+Leo granted his permission on the condition that Ron and his manager clarified in promotional materials that it was Ron Gallagher, not Leo Gallagher, who was performing.
 Ron typically performed in venues smaller than those in which Leo Gallagher performed.
 After several years, Ron began promoting his act as Gallagher Too or Gallagher Two.
 In some instances, Ron's act was promoted in a way that left unclear the fact that he was not the original Gallagher.

 Leo initially responded by requesting only that his brother not use the Sledge-O-Matic routine.
 Ron nonetheless continued to tour as Gallagher Too using the routine.
 In August 2000, Leo sued his brother for trademark violations and false advertising.
 The courts ultimately sided with Leo, and granted an injunction prohibiting Ron from performing any act that impersonated his brother in small clubs and venues.
 This injunction also prohibited Ron from intentionally bearing likeness to Leo.